If you have questions regarding fair housing rights, please contact the Housing Rights Center at 1-800-477-5977.

 The Landlord-Tenant Mediation Board was established by the City Council in 1981 to offer voluntary mediation services to the tenant-landlord community.
 Those services were extended on May 20, 1987 by Title 15.09 of the Culver City Municipal Code to provide mandatory “good faith” mediation of rental disputes relating to rent increases in Culver City.

 Globe – Through a partnership with Habitat for Humanity of Greater Los Angeles, construction of 10 new homes will begin in the summer of 2017.
-View the Site Plan.
+View the Glove Avenue Project Site Plan.
 If you need additional information, please contact Tevis Barnes at (310) 253-5780.
+To volunteer, sign up online and confirm your volunteer date to volunteer on the construction site and beyond.

 The Section 8 Housing Choice Voucher Program is financed by the U. S. Department of Housing and Urban Development (HUD) to provide rent subsidies in the form of housing assistance payments (HAP) to private Landlords on behalf of extremely low, very low-income individuals/families, senior citizens, and person with disabilities.